-- North Carolina Foreclosure Prevention Fund (NCFPF), which was made possible by funding from the HHF, is a suite of Agency-developed programs designed to help qualifying North Carolina homeowners who are struggling with their mortgages.
-These programs include the Mortgage Payment Program, the Principal Reduction Recast/Lien Extinguishment for Unaffordable Mortgages Program, and the Second Mortgage Refinance Program.
+- North Carolina Foreclosure Prevention Fund, which was made possible by funding from the HHF, is a suite of Agency-developed programs designed to help qualifying North Carolina homeowners who are struggling with their mortgages.
+These programs include the Mortgage Payment Program and the Principal Reduction Recast/Lien Extinguishment for Unaffordable Mortgages Program.
 Assistance comes in the form of interest-free deferred loans that serve to reduce monthly payments for homeowners on a reduced or fixed income or to make mortgage payments for homeowners recovering from hardship or seeking reemployment.
-More information on the NCFPF can be found on its website at www.ncforeclosureprevention.gov. - The State Home Foreclosure Prevention Project provides free housing counseling and legal assistance to homeowners facing foreclosure.
+As of July 31, 2019, the Agency is no longer accepting applications for NCFPF since all awarded HHFs were committed within fiscal year 2019. - The State Home Foreclosure Prevention Project provides free housing counseling and legal assistance to homeowners facing foreclosure.
 These services are funded through foreclosure filing fees, which are paid by servicers of North Carolina home loans.

-Rental Development Programs The Agency finances affordable homes and apartments developed by local governments, nonprofits, and private developers through various programs, including the following:
+Rental Development Programs The Agency finances affordable homes and apartments developed by local governments, nonprofits and private developers through various programs, including the following:

 - The Low-Income Housing Tax Credit program provides eligible rental developers with financing necessary to develop and substantially rehabilitate affordable rental housing in the State.
-The tax credit reduces the investors' federal tax liability by up to 9% of the eligible project cost each year for 10 years, and participation in the program ensures the creation and/or preservation of affordable rental housing for households earning up to 60% of the area median income. - The Workforce Housing Loan Program provides long-term financing for tax credit developments.
-Assistance is available in the form of 30-year balloon loans for a percentage of development costs based on income designations for each county.
-Loans are available up to \$250,000 per project in high-income counties, up to \$1.5 million in moderate-income counties, and up to \$2 million in low-income counties. - The Rental Production Program provides long-term financing for tax credit developments.
-Amortizing or deferred loans are available up to \$800,000 per project, with a maximum interest rate of 2% for up to 20 years. - The Carryover Loan Program provides financing for the acquisition of land for 9% new construction tax credit properties which primarily serve households earning up to 60% of the area median income.
-The fixed rate loan has a 3.5% interest rate on the lower of 95% of the approved land cost or \$1,000,000.
+The tax credit reduces the investors' federal tax liability by up to 9% of the eligible project cost each year for 10 years, and participation in the program ensures the creation and/or preservation of affordable rental housing for households earning up to 80% of the area median income. - The Workforce Housing Loan Program provides long-term financing for tax credit developments.
+Assistance is available in the form of 30-year balloon loans for a percentage of development costs based on income designations for each county. - The Rental Production Program provides long-term financing for tax credit developments.
+Amortizing or deferred loans are available up to 20 years. - The Carryover Loan Program provides financing for the acquisition of land for 9% new construction tax credit properties.

-Rental Assistance Programs The Agency administers rent assistance contracts for privately owned apartments through the following programs:
+Rental Assistance Programs The Agency administers rent assistance contracts for privately owned apartments or intermediaries through the following programs:

-Section 8 rent assistance projects are administered by the Agency for certain project-based Section 8 Housing Assistance Payment contracts on behalf of HUD.
-For Project-Based Contract Administration (Section 8 PBCA) projects, the Agency partners with NC Quadel Consulting Corporation to manage the contract administration duties.
-For Traditional Contract Administration (Section 8 TCA) projects, the Agency is directly responsible for receiving and distributing rental assistance payments from HUD.
-To assist in the

-- Section 8 TCA process, the Agency contracts with Independent CA Professionals, LLC to electronically process vouchers and submit to HUD. - Key Rental Assistance, a DHHS program for which the Agency serves as a partner, provides rental assistance for low-income persons with disabilities, including those experiencing homelessness.
-The Agency is responsible for executing agreements with property owners, reviewing income eligibility documentation at move-in and recertification periods, making rental assistance payments to owners, and projecting costs of the program. - The Transition to Community Living Voucher program, a DHHS program for which the Agency serves as a partner, was established in 2016 to create an efficient and effective state housing administration system to allow people with certain disabilities to successfully live in communities of their choice.
+- Section 8 rent assistance projects are administered by the Agency for certain project-based Section 8 Housing Assistance Payment contracts on behalf of HUD.
+For Project-Based Contract Administration projects, the Agency partners with NC Quadel Consulting Corporation to manage the contract administration duties.
+For Traditional Contract Administration (TCA) projects, the Agency is directly responsible for receiving and distributing rental assistance payments from HUD.
+To assist in the TCA process, the Agency contracts with EPS, Inc. to electronically process vouchers and submit to HUD. - Key Rental Assistance, a DHHS program for which the Agency serves as a partner, provides rental assistance for low-income persons with disabilities, including those experiencing homelessness.
+The Agency is responsible for executing agreements with property owners, reviewing income eligibility documentation at move-in and recertification periods, making rental assistance payments to owners and projecting costs of the program. - The Transition to Community Living Voucher program, a DHHS program for which the Agency serves as a partner, was established in 2016 to create an efficient and effective state housing administration system to allow people with certain disabilities to successfully live in the communities of their choice.
 The Agency supports LME/MCOs in administering vouchers through the development and maintenance of a secure electronic funds management and document collection system, reviewing payment requests for compliance and disbursing funds accordingly.